caarloosdab/Helloworld/README.md

 I ran my code on Visual Studio code

 Kotlin language is a new language interoperable with java.
-It's used minly fot Android apps
+It's used mainly for Android apps

 # Useful Websites